 Knowledge and Understanding

-Cognitive Intellectual Skills
+Cognitive Intellectual Abilities

 Subject Specific Practical Skills

 Project work will be formatively assessed and reflected upon in feedback throughout, including continuing independent practice and associated health and safety procedures.
 All students are required to undertake interim presentations responding to studio feedback and tutorial guidance.